 Members of your immediate family are also eligible to receive disability benefits when you become disabled, even if they’re otherwise healthy and able to perform substantial gainful activity.
 The following family members are eligible:

-Each qualifying family member can receive a cash benefit up to 50% of your SSDI benefit amount, up to the maximum family amount described above.
-In June 2018, a family with a male disabled worker, a young spouse, and one or more children received $2065.69 on average.
-When the disabled worker is female, the average was $1,723.14.
+Each qualifying family member can receive a cash benefit up to 50% of your SSDI benefit amount, up to a maximum family amount.

 If you’re a widow, widower, or surviving divorced spouse, you’ll also be eligible for SSDI benefits if you became disabled either before or within seven years after the death of your spouse.
 You must be between ages 50 and 60 and meet the definition of disability, which is described above.